Online Bachelor of Science in Counseling and Applied Psychological Sciences — Substance Abuse and Addictions

 ASU academic programs are designed to prepare students to apply for applicable licensure or certification in Arizona.
 Completion of an ASU program may not meet education requirements for license or certification in another state.
 If you are planning to pursue professional licensure or certification in a state other than Arizona, it is strongly recommended that you visit our professional licensure page for contact information of the appropriate licensing entity to seek information and guidance regarding licensure or certification requirements.

-Your concentration courses focus on counseling practice related to substance abuse and addiction.
-In addition to passing your courses, you’re required to complete a 135-hour internship supervised by a licensed counselor.
-Core courses include:
+Your concentration courses focus on counseling practices related to treating those suffering from substance abuse and related addictions.
+In addition to your coursework, you’ll have the opportunity to build hands-on experience in a 135-hour required internship supervised by a licensed counselor.

 CAP 325: Professional Practice and Ethics in Counseling